pandosme/privateCA/README.md

 Returns a JSON array of issued certificates

 ### GET /certificates/id?filename=some_name
-id defines the specific certificates seen in GET /certificates.
+Gets a previous signed certificate. id identifies the specific certificate listed in GET /certificates.
 If filename is omitted, returns a certificates as PEM text.
 If filename is set, returns a PEM-file with filename

 ### POST /sign
 Signs a CSR (Certificate Signing Request) and responds the signed certificate in PEM format.

-Post body: CSR in PEM format or as a file (form upload)
+Post body: CSR in text/PEM format or as a file (form upload)

 ### GET /cert?cn=some.server.com&o=Organization&passphrase=pass&type=server&days=100
+A quick way to generates and sign a certificate with and a private key.
+Private keys are nevere stored in the server.
+If you loose the key, generate a new certificate.

-Returns a ZIP file with a generated signed certificate and assiciated private key
+Returns a ZIP file with a generated signed certificate and the private key
 * cn (Common Name) is required
 * o (Organization) is required
 * passphrase is required if CA was initialized with a passphrase